 - have any other medical conditions

 - are pregnant or plan to become pregnant.
 GLYXAMBI may harm your unborn baby.
 Tell your doctor right away if you become pregnant during treatment with GLYXAMBI

-- are breastfeeding, or planning to breastfeed.
+- are breastfeeding or are planning to breastfeed.
 GLYXAMBI may pass into your breast milk and may harm your baby.
 Do not breastfeed while taking GLYXAMBI